icw-Numen/ivy-bot/README.md

 [(Back to Table of Contents)](#table-of-contents)

 #### Server Commands:
-Commands related to server settings and operations.
+Commands specifically related to the server Ivy's in.

 | Command | Description | Alias(es) | Example |
 | --- | --- | --- | --- |